superDross/ticket.vim/README.md

 To open it `:OpenNote`

+To search all notes for git `:GrepNotes git`

 ## Caveats

 The organisation and storage of the session files depends on the git branch name being unique.